thegleb/CarND-Advanced-Lane-Lines/writeup.md

 This is done in the `find_edges(img)` method in `P2.ipynb`, with some of the sub-items such as the sobel filtering done separately in the `sobel(...)` method.

+Filtering on color to find the white lane indicators:
 ![Thresholds for finding white lane markers][image4]

+Filtering on color to find the yellow lane indicators:
 ![Thresholds for finding yellow lane markers/lines][image5]

+Sobel filters on magnitude:
 ![Magnitude gradient via Sobel operator][image6]

+Sobel filters on direction:
 ![Directional gradient via Sobel operator][image7]

+Combined filtered image - yellow OR white OR (magnitude AND gradient)
 ![All together: yellow OR white OR (magnitude AND gradient)][image8]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose the hardcode the source and destination points in the following manner:

-The code for my perspective transform is done globally (not super clean, I know), near the bottom of the `P2.ipynb` notebook in the last code cell.
+The code for my perspective transform is done globally (not super clean, I know), near the bottom of the `P2.ipynb` notebook in code box #16 near the bottom of the notebook.
 I created a trapezoid that sort of follows parallel lines to match perspective in the main video:

 ```python